Yale-LILY/Ascle/README.md

 _04_22_2021_ - Freezing development <br/>
 _04_22_2021_ - Completed the tutorials and readme. <br/>
 _04_20_2021_ - Spring functionality finished -- mimic classification, summarization, and query extraction <br/>

-## Data
-MedGen is built for use with Medical Information Mart for Intensive Care-III (MIMIC-III).
-It requires this dataset to be downloaded.
-This dataset is freely available to the public, but it requires completion of an online training course.
-Information on accessing MIMIC-III can be found at https://mimic.physionet.org/gettingstarted/access.
-Once this process is complete, it is recommended to download the mimic files to the folder `data/`

-The other dataset that is required for some of the modules is the [pubmed dataset](https://www.ncbi.nlm.nih.gov/CBBresearch/Wilbur/IRET/DATASET/), this dataset contains a large number of medical articles.
-The required downloading and parsing is all performed in the `pubmed/` folder.
-First run `bash download_pubmed.sh` and then `python parse_articles.py`.
-This process is also detailed in the tutorial notebook for summarization: `tutorials/naiveBayes.ipynb`

 ## Setup